Spring Things to Do in Austin: Outdoor Activities Get Outside + Explore Austin's Springtime Offerings

 Discover Rainey Street

 While Austin’s 6th Street is known as the city’s premier party zone, Rainey Street Historic District is making a name for itself, as well.
 Many craftsman-style houses in the area have been converted into cocktail lounges and bars with fun porches, patios and backyards decorated with string lights, picnic tables and hammocks.
-Charming restaurants to try include Emmer & Rye — a small but mighty south-end spot with a menu that changes daily — and Mumtaz Market — a food-truck-turned-restaurant with a creative menu of mouthwatering Indian cuisine.
+Charming restaurants to try include Emmer & Rye — a small but mighty south-end spot with a menu that changes daily — and the Bummer Burrito food truck — from the team behind the ever-popular Little Brother bar.
 Dessert?
 Yes, please, at Little Lucy’s Mini Donuts food truck.

 Fill ’er up on an Austin Food Tour